FabienDeshayes/js-training/README.md

 Here are the list of steps available, and what they are focusing on.

+IN PROGRESS:
 * Step 0 - RequireJS setup

+TODO (no order yet)
+* CSS: positioning
+* Build with Grunt / Gulp
+* Running unit tests with Jasmine / Mocha/Chai
+* Module pattern in JS
+* Using contexts for RequireJS
+* Simple React component
+* Data visualization with d3
+* etc.

 # How to do this training yourself